johnbillion/wp_mail/readme.md

 ### Completion or failure of background automatic plugin or theme updates

-    To:        Site admin / Network admin
+    To:        Site admin on a single site installation, Network admin on Multisite
     From:      WordPress <wordpress@host>
     Subject:   [%s] Some plugins and themes have automatically updated [%s] Some plugins were automatically updated